Provable Phase Retrieval with Mirror Descent

 In \cite{Candes_WF_2015}, the authors use a spectral initialization and propose a gradient-descent type algorithm (Wirtinger flow) for solving the general complex phase retrieval problem by casting it as

 For an appropriate (Wirtinger) gradient-descent step-size, they showed that with high probability, the scheme converges linearly to the true vector (up to a global phase change) for both Gaussian and CDP measurements provided that $m$ is on the order of $n$ up to polylogarithmic terms.
 A truncated version of the Wirtinger flow was proposed in \cite{chen_solving_2017} which uses careful selection rules providing a tighter initial guess, better descent directions and step-sizes, and thus enhanced performance.
 For Gaussian measurements, truncated Wirtinger flow was also shown to converge linearly to the correct solution and is robust to noise provided that $m \gtrsim n$.
-Other variants of Wirtinger flow possibly and/or other initializations were proposed in \cite{zhang_nonconvex_2017} and \cite{wang_solving_2017}, and were shown to enjoy similar guarantees in the noiseless case for Gaussian measurements.
-The Polyak subgradient method to minimize $\frac{1}{m}\sum_{r=1}^m{|y[r]-\pscal{a_r,z}^{2}|}$ was proposed and analyzed in \cite{davis_nonsmooth_2020} for noiseless real phase retrieval with isotropic sub-gaussian measurements.
-When properly initialized, its linear convergence was also shown for $m \gtrsim n$.
-Observe that this algorithm requires the knowledge of the minimal value of the phase retrieval objective, which is obviously $0$ for he noiseless case.
+Other variants of Wirtinger flow possibly and/or other initializations were proposed in \cite{zhang_nonconvex_2017} and \cite{wang_solving_2017}, and were shown to enjoy similar guarantees in the noiseless case for Gaussian measurements. \tcb{The Polyak subgradient method to minimize $\frac{1}{m}\sum_{r=1}^m{|y[r]-|\transp{a_r}z|^{2}|}$ on $\R^n$ was proposed and analyzed in \cite{davis_nonsmooth_2020} for noiseless real phase retrieval with real isotropic sub-gaussian measurements.
+When properly initialized, its linear convergence was also shown for $m \gtrsim n$.}

 An alternating minimization strategy, alternating between phase update and vector update, with a resampling-based initialization has been proposed in \cite{netrapalli_phase_2015} and was shown to enjoy noiseless exact recovery for $m \gtrsim n\log(n)^3$.
 A truncated version of the spectral initialization followed by alternating projection was also proposed in \cite{waldspurger_phase_2018} with exact recovery guarantees for Gaussian measurements under the sample complexity bound $m \gtrsim n$.